multitenantkit/multitenantkit/README.md

 ## Your Data, Your Infrastructure

 **MultiTenantKit is not a service.
-It's a toolkit.**
+It's a toolkit.
+It's not a hosted platform.
+It's headless backend code.**

 Unlike SaaS solutions that lock your data in their platform, MultiTenantKit runs in **your codebase**, on **your infrastructure**:

 - 🗄️ **Your Database** - PostgreSQL, MySQL, MongoDB, or any database you want.
 Build adapters for your persistence layer.
-- 🔐 **Your Auth Provider** - Supabase, Auth0, Cognito, or any provider you choose.
+- 🔐 **Your Auth Provider** - Auth0, Clerk, Supabase, Cognito, or custom auth.
 Implement the simple interface.
+- 🚚 **Your Transport** - Express, Hono, Fastify, AWS Lambda, or any HTTP framework.
+Bring your own.
 - 🚀 **Your Deployment** - AWS, GCP, Azure, Vercel, or wherever you want.
 It's just TypeScript code.
+- 🎨 **Your UI** - Headless by design.
+No UI components.
+Build your frontend however you want.
 - 🔧 **Your Modifications** - Fork it, customize it, extend it—it's your code now.

-We provide the **business logic and patterns**.
+We provide the **multi-tenant business logic and patterns**.
 You provide the infrastructure.
 This means:
 - ✅ No vendor lock-in
 - ✅ Complete data ownership
 - ✅ Deploy anywhere
 - ✅ Integrate with existing projects
 - ✅ Customize without limits
+- ✅ Works WITH your existing auth provider (not replacing it)

 ---